 When it came to the listing “most toxic” cereals, we faced a challenge.
 Should we list those with the most sugar?
 The most dangerous levels of vitamin?
 Dyes?
 BHT?
 We could go on forever, but I checked some current ingredients and believe these are some of the worst offenders and why.
 All of these use extrusion processing, contain GMOs and are fortified.
 Sugars listed are the amount for 1 serving size in grams.

-- Kellogg’s Fruit Loops: Hydrogenated or partially hydrogenated vegetable oil, annatto, BHT, artificial dyes including red #40, 12g of sugar.
-Fruit Loops with Marshmallows contains 14g.
+- Kellogg’s Fruit Loops: Sugar, hydrogenated or partially hydrogenated vegetable oils, modified food starch, annatto, BHT, artificial dyes including red #40, 10g of sugar.
+Fruit Loops with Marshmallows contains 13g.

-- Kellogg’s Corn Pops: Hydrogenated coconut and soybean oil, annatto, BHT, 9g of sugar.
+- Kellogg’s Corn Pops: Sugar and molasses, hydrogenated vegetable oils, annatto, BHT, 9g of sugar.

-- Kellogg’s Apple Jacks: Partially hydrogenated vegetable oil, artificial dyes including red #40, BHT, 12g of sugar.
+- Kellogg’s Apple Jacks: Sugar, partially and fully hydrogenated vegetable oils, modified food starch, modified corn starch, artificial dyes including red #40, BHT, 10g of sugar.

-- Kellogg’s Honey Smacks: Hydrogenated or partially hydrogenated vegetable oil, soy lecithin, BHT and topping our list with a whopping 15g of sugar.
+- Kellogg’s Honey Smacks: Sugar, honey and dextrose, partially and fully hydrogenated vegetable oils, soy lecithin, BHT and topping our list with a whopping 15g of sugar.

-- General Mills Lucky Charms: Corn syrup, trisodium phosphate, artificial dyes including red #40, artificial flavor, 10g of sugar.
+- General Mills Lucky Charms: Sugar, corn syrup and dextrose, modified corn starch, trisodium phosphate, artificial dyes including red #40, artificial flavor, 10g of sugar.

-- General Mills Boo Berry/Count Chocula/Franken Berry: Sugar, dextrose and corn syrup, canola oil, BHT, trisodium phosphate, artificial dyes including red #40, artificial flavor, 9g of sugar.
+- General Mills Boo Berry/Count Chocula/Franken Berry: Sugar, dextrose and corn syrup, modified corn starch, canola oil, BHT, trisodium phosphate, artificial flavor, artificial dyes including red #40, artificial flavor, 9g of sugar.

-- General Mills Trix: Corn syrup, BHT, trisodium phosphate, artificial dyes including red #40, 12g of sugar.
+- General Mills Trix: Sugar, corn syrup, BHT, trisodium phosphate, artificial dyes including red #40, 10g of sugar.

-- Post Foods Fruity Pebbles: Hydrogenated vegetable oil, artificial dyes including red #40, artificial flavor, BHA, 9g of sugar.
+- Post Foods Fruity Pebbles: Sugar, hydrogenated vegetable oils, BHA, artificial flavor, artificial dyes including red #40, 9g of sugar.

-- Cap’N Crunch CrunchBerries: Artificial flavor, artificial dyes including red #40, BHT, 11g of sugar.
+- Cap’N Crunch CrunchBerries: Sugar, brown sugar, BHT, artificial flavor, artificial dyes including red #40, 11g of sugar.
 OOPS!
 All Berries contains 15g of sugar.

-- Post Golden Crisps: Sugar, corn syrup.
+- Post Golden Crisps: Corn syrup, honey, caramel color.
 I had to add this one even though it’s not full of too many toxins because of the sugar content: a whopping 14g per serving!